 we can calculate the propensity scores and ATT inverse probability

-weights (IPWs) for the internal and external controls using the
+weights (IPWs) for the internal and external control participants using

 function.
 This creates a propensity score